Santi-I-Guess/PAL-Assembler/docs/tutorial.md

 moving the string to RAM.
 Attempting to set RSP to a negative value or above the MAX_STACK_SIZE will cause a STACK_WRITE_ERROR.

+There is also a zero register, RZ, that is provided.
+Writing to it has no effect, and reading from RZ will always return 0; This is particularly useful for popping parameters of a function call from a stack, without worrying about changing any registers.

 All registers, with the exception of RIP, are guarenteed to be set to 0 at the start of the program.